Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +7000

-- In terms of its odds to win the national championship (+7000), Iowa State is 22nd-best in the country.
-It is way below that, 33rd, according to computer rankings.
+- Iowa State is 22nd-best in college basketball in terms of its odds to win the national championship (+7000), much higher than its computer rankings (33rd).

-- In terms of their national championship odds, the Cyclones have had the 38th-biggest change this season, improving from +20000 at the beginning to +7000.
+- The Cyclones' national championship odds have improved from +20000 at the start of the season to +7000, the 37th-biggest change among all teams.

-- Iowa State has a 1.4% chance of winning the national championship, based on its moneyline odds.
+- The implied probability of Iowa State winning the national championship, based on its +7000 moneyline odds, is 1.4%.

 Pittsburgh Futures Odds